-On August 14, 2016, at ~1 am, there was a power boat sinking accident while the ship was anchored in Ilulissat Icefjord (Greenland).
+On August 14, 2016, at ~1 am, there was a powerboat sinking accident while the ship was anchored in Ilulissat Icefjord (Greenland).
 The tour boat was hired for a shore excursion and was carrying a total of 23 cruise passengers plus 3 crew.
 All were rescued by nearby boats.
-The cruise yacht was located ~100 m / 300 ft away and also launched inflatable boats for the rescue, No injuries were reported.
+The cruising yacht was located ~100 m / 300 ft away and also launched inflatable boats for the rescue, No injuries were reported.

 |18 November 2015||Boat Rescue|

-On November 18, 2015, the vessel took part in the search and rescue operation, assiting the fire damaged fleetmate Le Boreal disabled in a major engine room fire accident.
+On November 18, 2015, the vessel took part in the search and rescue operation, assisting the fire damaged fleet mate Le Boreal disabled in a major engine room fire accident.
 Following the ~7-hour long rescue operation, to L`Austral were transferred all evacuated passengers and crew.
 They were then transported to RAF Mount Pleasant (Royal Air Force station), where were provided with food, clothing, and medical care.
 Later, from Port Stanley, all passengers were flown back home.